jaxriemer/NewRepo/Lab 4/README.md

 Document all the prototypes and iterations you have designed and worked on!
 Again, deliverables for this lab are writings, sketches, photos, and videos that show what your prototype:
 * "Looks like": shows how the device should look, feel, sit, weigh, etc.

   We constructed our device using cardboards.
 Through previous physical studies, we discovered that cardboard is structurally too weak to support the rubber belt mechanism for the countdown clock.
 Therefore, we revised our design by replacing the moving mechanism with a OLED screen that displays time in the chest area of the girl.
 We also found that normal glue doesn't work well supporting the components so we used hot glue instead.
+We also added a cliping mechanism on the shoulders of the girl instead of directly gluing the front and back panels together to make it easy to open while developing.

   Using laser cut and putting pieces together, we constructed our device.
 The device is designed to be placed on a table with the game controller sitting behind, and the player standing in front of it.